-Figure 7-5 depicts the change in average groundwater storage over a 10-year period from WY 2010-2011 to WY 2020-2021 in the Mission Creek Subbasin.
-The change in groundwater levels observed in the 15 wells with groundwater level data in both WY 2010-2011 and WY 2020-2021 in the Mission Creek Subbasin ranged from approximately 19.6 feet of increase in the central-south part of the Mission Creek Subbasin to 172.2 feet of decrease in the Mission Creek GRF area of the Mission Creek Subbasin.
-Two wells with substantial water level decreases near the Mission Creek GRF (172.2 feet and 143.1 feet) represent a localized condition that is explained in the hydrograph for well 21H01 shown on Figure 7-5.
-Groundwater levels representative of WY 2010-2011 appear to be under the influence of a second round of intense recharge at the Mission Creek GRF that began in calendar year 2010 (see Figure 3-3 for groundwater levels and annual recharge volumes near the recharge facility).
-Groundwater replenishment volumes approaching 20,000 AF or more in calendar years 2005 and 2006 were followed by recharge of approximately 33,000 AF in 2010 and more than 20,000 AF in calendar years 2011 and 2012.
+Figure 7-5 depicts the change in average groundwater storage from WY 2008-2009 to WY 2021-2022 in the Mission Creek Subbasin.
+This figure replaces the 10-year change in groundwater levels presented in previous annual reports because comparison of current water levels to WY 2008-2009 is directly relevant to the SGMA sustainable management criteria as described in Section 8.
+The change in groundwater levels observed in the 14 wells with groundwater level data in both WY 2008-2009 and WY 2021-2022 in the Mission Creek Subbasin ranged from approximately 20.7 feet of increase in the north-central part of the Subbasin, 28 feet of decrease in the Mission Creek GRF area of the Subbasin, and an overall average increase of 7.4 feet across the Mission Creek Subbasin.
+Eliminating the localized declines near the Mission Creek GRF that result from temporary elevated water levels associated with artificial recharge in 2005 and 2006, the average change in groundwater levels since WY 2008-2009 in the remaining 12 wells across the Mission Creek Subbasin is an increase of approximately 10 feet.
+The increase in groundwater levels through much of the Mission Creek Subbasin results from a reduction in groundwater pumping and initiation of groundwater replenishment in 2002.
+Two wells with substantial water level decreases near the Mission Creek GRF (28.0 feet and 13.8 feet) represent a localized condition that is explained in the hydrograph for well 21H01 shown on Figure 7-5.
+Groundwater levels at these wells in WY 2008-2009 appear to be under the influence of an initial round of intense recharge at the Mission Creek GRF that began in calendar year 2005 (see Figure 3-3 for groundwater levels and annual recharge volumes near the recharge facility).
+Groundwater replenishment volumes approaching 20,000 AF or more in calendar years 2005 and 2006 resulted in significant groundwater mounding near the Mission Creek GRF.
+This was followed by recharge of approximately 33,000 AF in 2010 and more than 20,000 AF in 2011 and 2012.
 These recharge efforts resulted in significant groundwater mounding near the Mission Creek GRF as shown in hydrograph 21H01 on Figure 7-5.
-This mounding has dissipated over the 10-year period resulting in an apparent steep water level decline for this area.
-The long-term effect of this recharge and a reduction in groundwater pumping has resulted in the rise of groundwater levels throughout the remainder of the Mission Creek Subbasin since WY 2010-2011.
-Excluding the two wells nearest the Mission Creek GRF, the average groundwater level change over the ten-year period was an increase of about 11.0 feet.
+This localized mounding has dissipated over time.
+The longterm effect of this recharge and a reduction in groundwater pumping has resulted in the rise of groundwater levels throughout the remainder of the Mission Creek Subbasin since WY 2008-2009.